apcamargo/magpurify2/website/docs/composition-theory.md

 # Composition module

-Contigs assembled from reads derived from the same genome or from genomes of closely related organisms tend to display a similar sequence composition profile, represented as k-mer frequencies.
-Metagenomic binners exploit this property to cluster contigs into putative genomic bins using 4-mer frequencies, or tetranucleotide frequencies (TNFs).
+Contigs assembled from reads derived from the same genome or from genomes of closely related organisms tend to display a similar sequence composition profile, represented as tetranucleotide frequencies and GC-content.
+MAGpurify2 exploits this property to find contigs with outlier sequence composition profiles in relation to the rest of the genome and flag them as putative contaminants.

+## Tetranucleotide frequencies

+Metagenomic binners use 4-mer frequencies, or tetranucleotide frequencies (TNFs), to cluster contigs into genomic bins.
+Whether or not two given contigs will be clustered into the same genomic bin does not depend exclusively on their TNF profiles.
+In most modern clustering algorithms local relationships are influenced by other data points, meaning that a given pair of contigs may end up in the same bin or not, depending on the full set contigs that is being clustered.
+Moreover, most binners also use sequencing coverage information in addition to TNF data to cluster contigs, which may lead to genomic bins that encompass contigs with distinct TNF profiles.

 ::: tip Genomic islands and plasmids
 Mobile genetic elements such as genomic islands and plasmids usually have a 4-mer composition that is distinct from most of the genome, making them problematic for binning algorithms.
 Consequently, these elements are usually not retrieved in genomic bins.
 :::

-Whether or not two given contigs will be clustered into the same genomic bin does not depend exclusively on their TNF profiles.
-In most modern clustering algorithms local relationships are influenced by other data points, meaning that a given pair of contigs may end up in the same bin or not, depending on the full set contigs that is being clustered.
-Moreover, most binners also use sequencing coverage information in addition to TNF data to cluster contigs, which may lead to genomic bins that encompass contigs with distinct TNF profiles.

-MAGpurify2 processes each genomic bin individually and finds potential contaminants with respect to TNF profile by identifying contigs that fall outside of the "core cluster" within the bin.

-## How it works

-To identify putative contaminants within a genomic bin, MAGpurify2: (1) computes the TNF profile of each contig, (2) embbeds data points into a low-dimentional space using a non-linear transformation, and (3) finds the "core cluster" and computes each contig score.
+To find potential contaminants with respect to the TNF profile, MAGpurify2 processes each genomic bin individually and identifies contigs that fall outside of the bin's "core TNF cluster".
+This is performed in three steps: (1) MAGpurify2 computes the TNF profile of each contig, (2) embbeds data points into a low-dimentional space using a non-linear transformation, and (3) finds the "core TNF cluster" and computes each contig score.

 ![tnf-embedding](./figures/tnf-embedding.svg)